umbraco/UmbracoDocs/13/umbraco-workflow/workflow-section/workflow-settings.md

   * **Exclude** - Similar to Explicit.
 All steps must be completed but the original Change Author is not included in the notifications or shown in the dashboard tasks.
 * **Approval threshold** - Sets the global approval threshold to One, Most or All:
   * **One** - Pending task requires approval from any member of the assigned approval group.
 This is the default behavior for all installations (trial and licensed).
-  * **Most** - Pending task requires an absolute majority of group members.
+  * **Most** - Pending tasks require an absolute majority of group members.
 For example, a group with three members requires two approvals and a group with four members requires three approvals.
   * **All** - Pending task requires approval from all group members.
 * **Rejection resets approvals** - When true, and the approval threshold is Most or All, rejecting a task resets the previous approvals for the workflow stage.
 * **Allow configuring approval threshold** - Enables setting the approval threshold for any stage of a workflow (on a content node or Document Type).